 Catherine joined NCO in July 2017, charged with developing the artistic and educational vision for the orchestras.
 She is a portfolio musician - alongside her role at NCO she is a professional violinist with the City of Birmingham Symphony Orchestra and a founder member of The Stringcredibles, a string quartet dedicated to exploring the relationship between classical performers and their audiences.
 Her priorities for NCO will be to bring the best conductors, tutors and repertoire to all our orchestras, to articulate and refine our curriculum and to connect NCO as widely as possible to the broader educational sector.

-Vicky is delighted to join NCO this year.
+Vicky has been a part of the NCO team since 2017.
 She has over 15 years of senior-level experience in development work for a variety of arts charities including Barbican Centre and English National Opera.
-Vicky's role will focus on fundraising for our work.
-Vicky loves music and also enjoys art and design exhibitions, reading, running and poker.
+Vicky's role focuses on fundraising to support NCO's vital work in the UK music education landscape.
+She loves music and also enjoys art and design exhibitions, reading, running and poker.